By Christie Vanover | Published June 15, 2012 | Last Updated December 1, 2022

-On a hot summer day, this is the most refreshing cocktail.
-I served it at a party recently and one pitcher was gone in about 10 minutes.
+On a hot summer day, Prosecco mojitos are the most refreshing cocktail.
+I served them at a party recently and one pitcher was gone in about 10 minutes.

 I love mojitos ~ mint, limejuice, rum, sugar ~ this Cuban drink is so bright and effervescent.

 Equally thirst-quenching is Prosecco ~ a dry sparkling Italian white wine with a hint of apple, white peach and honeysuckle.

 This cocktail fusion is Cuba and Italy in a glass.
 The bubbles in the Prosecco leave the lively flavors of mint and lime bouncing off your tongue.